cellgeni/cellbender/README.md

 ```

 Please note this script installs some packages so there needs to be a writable path in r libs path.

+If running cellbender on multiome samples.
+Run the `multiome.R` script and then use the `raw_feature_bc_matrix_gex` output as the input location for cellbender